 Analysis of Waiting at the Window

-The poem begins with the speaker introducing the race they are going to be focusing on for the rest of the piece.
+Waiting at the Window begins with the speaker introducing the race they are going to be focusing on for the rest of the piece.
 It is between “two drops of rain” that are “Waiting on the window-pane.”
-From these two lines a reader can interpret a lot about the setting and the mood of the speaker.
+From these two lines, a reader can interpret a lot about the setting and the mood of the speaker.
 Taken in tandem with the title, the window holds a prominent place in the poem.

 Just as the raindrops are waiting on the window, the speaker is standing at the window waiting for the sky to clear.
 The title applies to both situations.

-In the next two lines the speaker sets out the stakes of the race.
+In the next two lines, the speaker sets out the stakes of the race.
 There is nothing on the line aside from knowing which raindrop is worst and which is best.
-Again, this is typical childlike behaviour.
-The stakes may not be important in the eyes of an adult reader or observer, but to the child this is as crucial as it gets.
+Again, this is typical childlike behavior.
+The stakes may not be important in the eyes of an adult reader or observer, but to the child, this is as crucial as it gets.

 The next two lines address the second raindrop.
 The speaker states, again without a clear reason, that “John” is the one he wants to win.
 A reader might be able to interpret from the details that there is something appealing about John “waiting to begin.”

 In line 13 Milne begins to list out different features of the race in quick succession.
 The lines are short and describe what the two raindrops are doing as they race towards the bottom.
 James is slow, and then something “sticks to John.”
 There is something on the window that impedes “his” progress.
 The next two lines show both raindrops moving quickly.
 In the world of the speaker, there is a great deal of pressure mounting.
 This pressure is transferred to the reader via the tension between these short lines.